exaexa/hs19/u2/README.md

 - Normalize the whitespace (remove duplicate or unnecessary padding and indentation)
-- Wrap all code blocks in braces `{` and `}` and add semicolons after each statement and assignment as in C, so that the resulting code is not indentation-dependent
+- Wrap all code blocks in braces `{` and `}` and add semicolons after each statement and assignment as in C, so that the resulting code is not indentation-dependent (Note that because of the braces, your result will _not_ match the actual requirements for valid Slepýš code.)
 - Reject invalid code (optionally with some good error message)

-You can assume that there are either only tab characters or only spaces used for indentation (i.e. print an error if you find any of the other kind).
+You can assume that there are _either_ only tab characters or only spaces used for indentation (i.e. print an error if you find any of the other kind).
 If possible, prefer spaces.